MediciHouse07/Learning_Records/game_theory.md

 # Lecture 2

+2022/11/11

+0000<->1500

+- under cut
+- players i j, strategies, si strategy of player i, such as choose number 13
+- Si all of possible strategies of player i
+- s a particular play of the game
+- a strategy profile, one strategy for each player in the game

 202/05/05: finished, 0700 mins, ingredient of a game;
 2232 mins, strict dominated, handout
 3000 mins, put yourself to other's shoes;